-- Fasting (morning testing before food or water): 70-100 mg/dL for people without diabetes; 70-130 mg/dL for people with diabetes.
+- Fasting (morning testing before food or water): 80–130 mg/dl

 Maintaining healthy levels

-- eating regular meals
+- Eating regular meals throughout the day.

-- avoiding or limiting alcohol
+- Avoiding or limiting alcohol beverages.

-Symptoms of imbalance
+Symptoms of an imbalance

 Symptoms of unhealthy fasting blood sugar may include low energy, tiredness, and headaches.